Kid Rooms

 Credit: IKEA

-I remember reading ALL the registry guides when I was pregnant with my first, many of which said to buy a crib that would last years for our baby.
-So, we went for a crib that could be converted from an infant iteration to a toddler bed, and then transformed from a toddler bed into a daybed for the ‘little kid’ years (and a promised full-size kid’s bed after that).
+I remember reading ALL the registry guides when I was pregnant with my first, many of which said to buy a crib that would last for years.
+So, we went for a crib that could be converted to a toddler bed, then to a daybed for the ‘little kid’ years, and then to full-size kid’s bed after that.
+The only problem?
+As soon as our little boy saw his cousin’s “big kid bed,” he wanted one of his own.
+Preferably one that didn’t just have the bed rails removed.

 The IKEA Toddler Bed That Saved the Day